 The section of the Las Vegas Strip south of Tropicana Avenue features some of the most recognizable resorts in the city.

-The first thing I thought of when I looked at the name of this little town was “Yeah, Pat, I’d like to buy a vowel.”
+The first thing I thought of when I looked at the name of the little Georgian town of Mtskheta was “Yeah, Pat, I’d like to buy a vowel.”
 I still can’t pronounce it correctly.
 I got close once.

 Volissos (Βολισσός) is the largest village in northwest Chios.
 It sits on a hill that is crowned by a ruined Medieval castle.
 I used the village as a start and end point for half of a scenic drive around northern Chios.